bayaro/windows-certs-2-wsl/README.md

 There is a common issue to work in WSL under DPI shield.
 When we have not access to secured endpoints.

 The idea is to copy ca certificates from host Windows machine into WSL.

-In Windows host machine use the suggested script `get-all-certs.ps1` to extract all windows ca certificates in the specially created folder `all-certificates` just in current folder.
+In Windows host machine use the suggested script `get-all-certs.ps1` to extract all windows ca certificates in the specially created folder `all-certificates` just in the current folder.

-And after link the created folder to `/etc/ssl/certs` and import its content.
-Go to WSL and do the follow
+Inside WSL create a symlink from the created folder to `/etc/ssl/certs` and import its content.
 ```
   sudo mv /etc/ssl/certs /etc/ssl/certs.orig
   sudo ln -s /mnt/<path to the "all-certificates" folder> /etc/ssl/certs
-  update-ca-certificates ## debian & ubuntu; centos, etc requires something else(?)
+  update-ca-certificates ## debian & ubuntu; centos, etc requires something else
 ```

 Enjoy :)

-PS The wrapper around wsl start (to extract certificates before every wsl start) and adding `update-ca-certificates` into `.bashrc` I left for you ))